Skip to content

 2. Joy Hendry.
 Wrapping Culture: Politeness, Presentation and Power in Japan and Other Societies.
 Oxford University Press, 1993.
 The foundational English-language scholarly study of Japanese gift-wrapping practice.

 Omiyage tradition meets contemporary US gifting.
-Iwatsuka Beika makes a hostess gift, teacher gift, or holiday gift that feels considered — because it is.
+Iwatsuka Beika makes a hostess gift, teacher gift, or holiday gift that feels considered, because it is.
+Pick a traditional flavor, add a modern one, and let the rice do the talking.

 About the Author

 The Beika Editorial Team writes about Japanese rice cracker heritage, Niigata craft traditions, and the food culture that shaped beika across centuries.
-Backed by Iwatsuka Seika's eight decades of rice cracker craft, the team blends primary-source research with contemporary nutrition and food-pairing expertise — so American snack drawers can taste what Japan has known for generations.
+Backed by Iwatsuka Seika's near eight decades of rice cracker craft, the team blends primary-source research with contemporary food and pairing expertise, so American snack drawers can taste what Japan has known for generations.

 More about Beika